websanco/liferay-learn/docs/dxp-cloud/latest/en/getting-started/configuring-your-bitbucket-repository.md

 # Configuring Your Bitbucket Repository

 Upon receiving a DXP Cloud onboarding email, you're provisioned a GitHub repository hosted in the `dxpcloud` organization.
-This repository should be used as a template for a team's separate private DXP Cloud development repository and is typically removed after 10 business days.
+This repository is a template for a team's separate private DXP Cloud development repository and is typically removed after 10 business days.
 Users must:

 1. Transfer the provisioned repository to their own private repository.
 1. Integrate their private repository with the Jenkins (CI) service in DXP Cloud using a Webhook.